The Windows 10 Creators Update (v1703) is the update that came with lots of features…

 Go to the Device Manager and search for the network card drivers.

-If there are yellow exclamation marks along with the network adapters then it means driver is corrupted, damaged, misplaced, outdated etc.
+If there are yellow exclamation marks along with the network adapters then it means the driver is corrupted, damaged, misplaced, outdated etc.

 Repair or update the installed driver to make the Internet connection normal.